-Lip blushing is a semi-permanent cosmetic tattoo that adds color and definition to your lips.
+Lip blushing is a semi-permanent cosmetic tattoo that adds colour and definition to your lips.
 But what happens when you're ready to say goodbye to it?

-One of the best ways to remove lip blushing is with laser tattoo removal, and NAAMA is one of the best places in NYC to go for it.
+One of the best ways to remove lip blushing is with laser tattoo removal, and NAAMA is one of the best places in London to go for it.

 Publish Date in article